Introduction to bone grafts

 Bone fill is the presence of hard tissue in a periodontal osseous defect.

 These are bone grafts harvested from patient’s own body.
-These are considered ideal because they possess osteoconductive and osteoinductive properties and also source of osteoprogenitor cells.
+These are considered ideal because they possess osteoconductive and osteoinductive properties and also act as a source of osteoprogenitor cells.

 The isograft is material that is taken from one individual and transplanted into another genetically identical individual, such as an identical twin.
-In isograft cases donor and the recipient must have the same genotype.
+In isograft cases, the donor and the recipient must have the same genotype.

 Alloplasts are synthetic bone substitutes.
-These are made from hydroxylapatite, a naturally occurring mineral that is also the main mineral component of bone.
-Bioactive glasses are commonly used alloplasts.
+These are made up of hydroxyapatite, a naturally occurring mineral that is also the main mineral component of bone.
+Bioactive glasses are the commonly used alloplasts.

 There are some basic requirements for a bone grafting material to be designated as ideal.
 Every grafting material has its own advantages and disadvantages.
 The ideal grafting material should possess the following properties 3,

-- Should have the ability to osteointegrate i.e. the ability to chemically bond to the surface of bone without an intervening layer of fibrous tissue
+- Should have the ability to osseointegrate i.e., the ability to chemically bond to the surface of bone without an intervening layer of fibrous tissue.

-Autografts are considered to be closest to an ideal grafting material because they possess all the above stated properties.
-Allografts have osteointegrative and osteoconductive properties and may also exhibit osteoinductive potential, but they are not osteogenic because they do not contain viable cells.
-Alloplasts or synthetic graft materials possess only osteointegrative and osteoconductive properties.
-In the following diagram the essential elements for new bone formation have been elucidated,
+Autografts are considered to be closest to an ideal grafting material because they possess all the above-stated properties.
+Allografts have osseointegrative and osteoconductive properties and may also exhibit osteoinductive potential, but they are not osteogenic because they do not contain viable cells.
+Alloplasts or synthetic graft materials possess only osseointegrative and osteoconductive properties.
+The following figure demonstrates the essential elements for new bone formation.

 Based on the source of procurement, grafts have been divided into following categories 4,

-Following flow chart describes classification of various bone grafts on the basis of their sources of procurement,
+The following figure describes the classification of various bone grafts on the basis of their sources of procurement,

 These bone grafts are obtained from the same individual on whom the bone grafting has to be performed.
-They may be obtained from a local remote location.
-As they possess most of the properties of an ideal graft material, they are considered the gold standard bone replacement graft.
+They may be obtained from a local/remote location.
+As they possess most of the properties of an ideal graft material, they are considered as the gold standard bone replacement graft.
 The graft obtained has viable cells, which participate in new bone formation hence has osteogenic properties.
-Major advantages of using autogenous grafts are: these grafts are osteogenic and no risk of disease transmission.
-Major disadvantages of autografts include procurement morbidity, limited availability in case of intraoral sites and high cost of procedure in case of extraoral graft harvesting.
+Major advantages of using autogenous grafts are: these grafts are osteogenic and there is no risk of disease transmission.
+Major disadvantages of autografts include procurement morbidity, limited availability in case of intraoral sites and the high cost of the procedure in case of extraoral graft harvesting.

 Intraoral autogenous bone grafts can be harvested from the edentulous alveolar areas, maxillary tuberosity, healing bony wound, extraction sites and mental and retromolar areas 5.